Britain basked in sunshine on Monday, but a high pollen count could cause discomfort for those with tree allergy hayfever.

 Chilly and wet conditions are set to give way to dry and bright weather and a hint of spring warmth in the coming days.

 The Environment Agency said that severe flooding is expected to continue.

 The third named storm in a week has brought travel disruption, with a yellow wind warning in place for much of the UK until 1pm.

 It comes days after Storm Eunice caused widespread power outages and destroyed buildings.

-The Met Office has issued a yellow weather warning for much of the UK as winter starts to bite.
+The Met Office has issued yellow warnings for wind covering most of the UK on Sunday and Monday.

 Dominic Good, 57, was in the middle of a conference call at his home on Friday morning when he was interrupted by an ‘almighty crash’.

 Energy Networks Association has said nearly 400,000 homes still had no electricity on Friday night and insurers have indicated damage costs.

 The windy conditions led to deaths and injuries in different parts of the country, along with widespread travel disruption.